Feelfree Nomad Sport & Roamer 1

 Bow Handle - The Bow handle is perfect and is another point to secure the kayak or tow it behind your motor boat (at a sensible speed of course!).

-Wheel - We sell more Nomads without a wheel than with a wheel.
-The wheel is an extra cost and you really still need a trolley.
-I'm not a fan of the wheel on the Nomad Sport but I admit it has its place.
+Wheel - We sell more Nomads with a wheel than without a wheel.
 The wheel works on firm ground, but not on soft or rough ground.
 Here you will need to carry the kayak or use a trolley (we sell those too).
 Beware the wheel when standing the boat on end ready to car top - turn the boat over first or the wheel become a skate!
 The wheel doesn't make the Nomad a wheelbarrow.
 It's designed to carry the kayak only (not the kids and all the beach gear).

 Feelfree Nomad Sport Video